kubernetes/dashboard/README.md

 manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.

+## Users questionnaire
+Fill out the form to prioritize our work and help us make the UI better: http://goo.gl/forms/DloIYjsJBr

 ## Usage

 The Dashboard is currently under active development and is not ready for production use (yet!).
 To run the latest _unstable_ version execute the following command: